VivaAB/ada-template-website-sickada/conclusion.md

 Our results suggest a strong alignment driven by shared technological milestones.
 The Granger causality analysis confirms that both “Science & Technology” and “News & Politics” exert significant influence on educational content creation.

 **Which country is the smartest ?**
+In the analysis per countries we focus on the effect of the origin of teachers on the produced content, we further inspect the interplay of the country of origin with negativity and positivity.

 ## **Conclusion**
 Youtube has truly become a versatile teacher, with various learning styles, preferences and subjects.
 We saw that a new type of learning content has emerged in the form of Edutainment videos.
 We saw that Youtube's educational content changes along with the world, taking inspiration from News & Politics and Science & Technology.